BarryCoding/fork-vue3-docs/src/senior/best/reactivity-utilities.md

   const { foo, bar } = useFeatureX()
   ```

   `toRefs` will only generate refs for properties that are enumerable on the source object at call time.
-To create a ref for (optional property:) a property that may not exist yet, use [`toRef`](#toref) instead.
+To create a ref for optional property, a property that may not exist yet, use [`toRef`](#toref) instead.

 ## isProxy() {#isproxy}